1. Home

 What distinguishes sarcopenia from regular muscle loss due to aging?

-Sarcopenia is a specific type of muscle loss associated with aging and is more pronounced than the typical muscle wear and tear.
+Sarcopenia is a specific type of muscle loss associated with aging and is more pronounced than typical muscle wear and tear.
 It involves a decrease in muscle mass and a decline in muscle function, which can significantly impact daily activities.

 Are there any genetic factors that can predispose an individual to sarcopenia?